Shubham-Gupta3197/DevOps-KUP/Linux-Assignment.md

 **Q18.
 How to check the port number of a process?**

-We can use the following command : - sudo netstat -ano -p tcp
+We can use the following command : -
+	`sudo netstat -ano -p tcp`
 			OR
-use lsof -i :port number
+	`lsof -i :port number`

 **Q19.
 What is Unix Time Sharing (UTS)?**